kl1ppel/imgscrapper/README.md

-useful for automating image webscrapping on some websites using requests and bs4.
+useful for automating image webscrapping on some websites.
 Thought it would be nice to build a scrapper and did it for fun.